RillingDev/planning-poker/ARCHITECTURE.md

 The Aha! extension works almost entirely in then frontend.
 It uses OAuth2 to authenticate and work with the Aha!
 REST API.
 The backend server just serves the configuration details.

-## Guidelines

-### Frontend

-- For trivial components (buttons, cards), raw HTML should be preferred over React components, to keep complexity low.